KNG: The K-Norm Gradient Mechanism: Introduction

 The last decade has seen a tremendous increase in research activity related to data privacy \citep{Aggarwal2008general,Lane2014,Machanavajjhala2015,Dwork2017}.
 This drive has been fueled by an increasing societal concern over the large amounts of data being collected by companies, governments, and scientists.
 These data often contain vast amounts of personal information, for example DNA sequences, images, voice recordings, electronic health records, and internet usage patterns.
 Such data allows for great scientific progress by researchers and governments, as well as increasingly curated business strategies by companies.
 However, the such data also comes with increased risk for privacy breaches, placing greater pressure on institutions to prevent disclosures.

-Currently, \emph{Differential Privacy} (DP) \citep{Dwork2006:Sensitivity} is the leading framework for quantifying privacy risk formally.
+Currently, \emph{Differential Privacy} (DP) \citep{Dwork2006:Sensitivity} is the leading framework for formally quantifying privacy risk.
 One of the most popular methods for achieving DP is the {\it Exponential Mechanism}, introduced by \citet{McSherry2007}, and used in \citep{friedman2010data,Wasserman2010,blum2013learning,Dwork2014}.
-A major attribute of exponential mechanism that contributes to its popularity is its flexibility; it can be readily adapted and incorporated into most statistical analyses.
+A major attribute of the exponential mechanism that contributes to its popularity is its flexibility; it can be readily adapted and incorporated into most statistical analyses.
 In particular, its structure makes it amenable to a wide array of statistical and machine learning problems that are based on minimizing an objective function, so called ``$m$-estimators'' \citep[Chapter 5]{VanDerVaart2000}.
-Some examples where the exponential mechanism has been used include PCA \citep{Chaudhuri2013,Awan2019}, hypothesis testing \citep{Canonne2018}, maximum likelihood estimation (related to posterior sampling) \citep{Wang2015:PrivacyFree,Minami2016}, and density estimation \citep{Wasserman2010}.
+Some examples where the exponential mechanism has been used include PCA \citep{Chaudhuri2013,Awan2019}, hypothesis testing \citep{Canonne2019}, maximum likelihood estimation (related to posterior sampling) \citep{Wang2015:PrivacyFree,Minami2016}, and density estimation \citep{Wasserman2010}.

 However, examples have arisen \citep{Wang2015:PrivacyFree,Awan2019} where the magnitude of the noise added by the exponential mechanism is substantially higher than other mechanisms.
 Recently, \citet{Awan2019}, demonstrated that, in a very broad sense, the exponential mechanism adds noise that is not asymptotically negligible relative to the statistical estimation error, which other mechanism are able to achieve in different problems \cite[e.g.][]{Smith2011}.
-In this paper we provide a new mechanism called the {\it K-Norm Gradient Mechanism}, or {\it KNG}, that retains the flexibility of the exponential mechanism, but with substantially improved utility guarantees.
+In this paper we provide a new mechanism called the {\it K-Norm Gradient Mechanism}, or {\it KNG}, that retains the flexibility of the exponential mechanism, but with substantially improved utility guarantees. { KNG provides a principled approach to developing efficient mechanisms that also perform well in practice.
+Indeed the Laplace, $K$-norm, and PrivateQuantile mechanisms can all be viewed as instantiations of KNG.
+Here we also use KNG to provide the first mechanism for private quantile regression that we are aware of, which we empirically show is efficient.}

 At a high level, KNG uses a similar perspective to that of the exponential mechanism.
 In particular, suppose that $\ell_n(\theta;D)$ is an objective, whose minimizer, $\hat \theta \in \mbR^d$, is the summary we aim to sanitize.
 Here $D$ represents the particular database and $n$ the sample size of $D$.
 The exponential mechanism aims to release $\tilde \theta_E$ based on the density